Miracle Ropitt: 2100-Nen no Daibōken

-Summary
+Gameplay

 The game must be played through twice in order to see the true ending, just like in Ghosts 'n Goblins.

 A girl in the year 2100 uses a robot suit.
 If the player is hit once, then the suit is lost and the player must play as the little girl.
 One more hit and the player loses a life.
 Although the game was only released in Japan, the game's text is in English and is completely playable by English speakers.